 |3840 × 2160 (4K UHD)||8,294,400||184 PPI||163 PPI||140 PPI|

 |7680 × 4320 (8K UHD)||33,177,600||367 PPI||326 PPI||280 PPI|

-720p monitors have become a thing of the past and 1080p monitors will surely follow as time goes on.
+720p monitors have become a thing of the past, and 1080p monitors will surely follow as time goes on.
 Economically speaking, the current sweet spot for monitors is a 24-inch monitor with a 1080p resolution and a 27-inch monitor with a 1440p resolution.
-As technology continues to progress a new category of 4K and even 8K monitors is becoming increasingly common.
+As technology progresses, a new category of 4K and even 8K monitors is becoming increasingly common.